grip-on-software/data-gathering/README.md

   - `host` (`$JENKINS_HOST`): Base URL of the Jenkins instance.
   - `scrape` (`$JENKINS_JOB`): Name of the parameterized Jenkins job to start a (partial) scrape.
-  - `crumb` (`$JENKINS_CRUMB`): Whether the Jenkins instance has CSRF protection and thus a crumb must be requested.
-Allowed values: yes, no.
   - `token` (`$JENKINS_TOKEN`): Custom token to trigger the job remotely when the Jenkins instance has authorization security.
 This token must be configured in the build job itself.